alexmac131/NodeXBeeRover/README.md

 Arduino Uno
 Motor Shield
 Xbee Shield and Xbee pair
-Other hardward for a tank
+Other hardware for a tank

 ### To Run
 attach the Xbee to the USB port